schaubes/f1nn/README.md

 - fastf1
 - pandas

-You can then choose which nn library you want to use.
+For now, only pytorch is implemented.
+In the future, you should be able to choose which nn library you want to use.